-- a) Removal, alteration, disruption, or destruction of vegetation; - b) Disturbance of soils; - c) Construction or erection of buildings and structures; - d) Creation of non-structural impervious or semi-impervious surfaces: - e) Flood protection works; - f) Construction of roads, trails, docks, wharves, and bridges; - g) Provision and maintenance of sewer and water services; - h) Development of drainage systems; - i) Development of utility corridors; and - j) Subdivision as defined in the Local Government Act. - "Qualified Environmental Professional" (QEP): means an applied scientist or technologist, acting alone or together with another qualified environmental professional, if: - 1) the individual is registered and in good standing in British Columbia with an appropriate professional organization constituted under an Act, acting under the association's code of ethics and subject to disciplinary action by that association; - 2) the individual is acting within that individual's area of expertise; and, - 3) the individual is acceptable to the District of Ucluelet.
+- a) Removal, alteration, disruption, or destruction of vegetation; - b) Disturbance of soils; - c) Construction or erection of buildings and structures;

+d) Creation of non-structural impervious or semi-impervious surfaces;

+- e) Flood protection works; - f) Construction of roads, trails, docks, wharves, and bridges; - g) Provision and maintenance of sewer and water services; - h) Development of drainage systems; - i) Development of utility corridors; and - j) Subdivision as defined in the Local Government Act.

+"Qualified Environmental Professional" (QEP): means an applied scientist or technologist, acting alone or together with another qualified environmental professional, if:

+1) the individual is registered and in good standing in British Columbia with an appropriate professional organization constituted under an Act, acting under the association's code of ethics and subject to disciplinary action by that association;

+2) the individual is acting within that individual's area of expertise; and, a) for Riparian Development Permit Areas: the individual's area of expertise is recognized in the BC Riparian Areas Regulation assessment methods as one that is acceptable for the purpose of providing all or part of an assessment report in respect of that development proposal;

+3) the individual is acceptable to the District of Ucluelet.